Birdwatching paradise and activity base for explorers!

 The Western Shore

-Lying just off the shore are three monasteries, the late 14th Century, Beška Monastery sitting opposite the beach at Murici.
-Starcevo Monastery founded in 1377 and to the south Moracnik Monastery built during the 15th century which functioned as a defensive unit against the Turks.
-To visit the Monasteries enquire at the visitor centre to organise visits by boat at the visitor centre.
+Lying just off the shore are three monasteries, the late 14th Century, the Beška Monastery sitting opposite the beach Murici.
+The Starcevo Monastery founded in 1377 and to the south, the Moracnik Monastery built during the 15th century which functioned as a defensive unit against the Turks.
+To visit the Monasteries, enquire to organise visits by boat at the visitor centre.
 Boat-ride costs are different, depending on the size and number of people, but you can find a nice offer for around 10-15 € per person.

-From Murici the road turns inland through countryside of stone walls and large grey boulders and towards the Albanian border before turning sharply and descending into Ulcinj.
+From Murici the road turns inland through the countryside of stone walls and large grey boulders and towards the Albanian border before turning sharply and descending into Ulcinj.

-Bird Watching and Other Activities
+Birdwatching and Other Activities

 .
-Attracted to the lake by plentiful food stocks and a favourable Mediteranean climate over 280 types of bird have been recorded here - among them some rare and unusual species.
-Birds such as the great white egret, comorant, glossy ibis, grey heron, eagles and bustards are present in large numbers too.
-There are in total 5 ornithological reserves around the lake - one of which Panceva Oka, halfway along the Eastern shore is the main nesting site for Dalmatian pelicans, one of the lake's star attractions and one of the most rarely seen birds in Europe.
+Attracted to the lake by plentiful food stocks and a favourable Mediterranean climate, over 280 types of bird have been recorded here - among them some rare and unusual species.
+Birds such as the great white egret, cormorant, glossy ibis, grey heron, eagles and bustards are present in large numbers too.
+There are in total 5 ornithological reserves around the lake - one of which Panceva Oka, halfway along the Eastern Shore is the main nesting site for Dalmatian pelicans, one of the lake's star attractions and one of the most rarely seen birds in Europe.

 The lake also provides plenty of opportunities for fishing, the season running from June to mid-March.
-Permits (5 Euros per day) can be obtained from the main visitor centre in Vranjina.
-Between May an September, when light winds drift over the lake, its also possible to try your hand at windsurfing, the best port of call being the Pelican Windsurfing club based in Vranjina which can supply all equipment needed for 7 Euros per hour.
+Permits (5 € per day) can be obtained from the main visitor centre in Vranjina.
+Between May an September, when light winds drift over the lake, it's also possible to try your hand at windsurfing, and you can find suppliers with all the equipment needed at lake's shores.